jeany55/MyAccountant/API/CustomTabs.md

 ### Tab shows wrong dates

 Double-check your date calculations:
-- Review your lua expression logic carefully
+- Review your lua expression logic carefully.
-- Ensure you're using the right DateUtils functions
+- Ensure you're using the right DateUtils functions.
-- Verify timestamp values are reasonable (not negative, not too far in future)
-- Test with different dates to identify edge cases
 - **Enable Debug Messages**: Go to addon options and enable "Show debug messages" under the Debug section.
 This will print the calculated date range to chat whenever your tab's lua expression is evaluated, making it easy to see what dates your code is producing.

 ### Tab doesn't appear